camunda/camunda-docs-static/get-started/content/spring/project-setup.md

 ---

-Now you are ready to set up your first process application project in Eclipse in the IDE of your choice, the following description uses Eclipse.
+Now you are ready to set up your first process application project in Eclipse or the IDE of your choice, the following description uses Eclipse.

 # Set Up a Java Project